Seeing is Believing—And Hearing

 When McIntosh was moved into the operating room, all there—the anesthesiologist, the delivery doctor, the nurses, and her husband—were required to wear full surgical garb.
 And all wore traditional mouth-concealing surgical masks.
 No longer able to read lips, McIntosh was completely cut off from the team providing her care.

 "How a new face mask is changing the face of health care."
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Overwhelmed with Anxiety